Appleton Roebuck: Geography

 The village is located in the vale of a rivulet called The Fleet.
 The East Coast Main Railway Line passes just to the west of the village and the A64 is 2 mi to the north-west.
 The nearest settlements are Colton, 2 mi to the north, Bolton Percy, 2 mi to the south-west, Acaster Selby, 1.5 mi to the south-east and Acaster Malbis, 3.5 mi to the north-east.

 Transport

 York Pullman operate the only public bus service that serves the village, the number 21, as part of the York Piccadilly to Colton route.
 It subsidised by the City of York council, as well as North Yorkshire Council.

 Education

-The school was built in 1817 and an Infant school was added in 1841.
+The school was built in 1817 and an infant school was added in 1841.
 As of 2010, primary education is provided by North Yorkshire Council at Appleton Roebuck Primary School.
 The school is in the catchment area of Tadcaster Grammar School, a co-educational Comprehensive School, for their secondary education.

 Religious sites

 The Wesleyans built a Methodist chapel in the village in 1818.
-All Saints' Church, Appleton Roebuck was built in 1868, by J. B. and W. Atkinson.
+All Saints' Church was built in 1868 by J. B. and W. Atkinson.